How to Record with OBS Studio as A Beginner on Windows (10)

 Good start is half the battle and here let’s have a good start by understanding OBS’s main interface first.
 Set the topmost toolbar aside, there are six main sections in total:

-1. Preview: Once you add the target scene with available capture sources, you can watch related source image here.
-By right clicking it, you can enable, disable, lock and, scale and do preview mode selection.
+Once you add the target scene with available capture sources, you can watch the related source image here.
+By right-clicking it, you can enable, disable, lock, scale, and do preview mode selection.

-2. Scenes: You are enabled to set up scenes as many as you want without number limit so that you can switch between either seamlessly to be pro-looking.
+You are enabled to set up scenes as many as you want without a number limit so that you can switch between seamlessly to be pro-looking.

 OBS Sections

-3. Sources: A dozen of ready-made sources are standby to help you add whatever displays on the screen easily.
-And these sources are listed and reviewed below:
+A dozen ready-made sources are on standby to help you add whatever displays on the screen easily.
+These sources are listed and reviewed below:

-Audio Input Capture: To record any available audio input device like microphone and handset.
+Audio Input Capture: To record any available audio input device like a microphone and handset.

 Audio Output Capture: To record any available audio output device like speaker/handset.

-Display Capture: To select the display to add to source regardless of how many monitors your machine is equipped with.
+Display Capture: Select the display to add to the source regardless of how many monitors your machine is equipped with.
 Both full screen and a special area of screen capture can be made with this mode.
-You decide the display location and size on base canvas.
+You decide the display location and size on the base canvas.

 OBS Source Options

-Game Capture: To recognize and list DirecX/OpenGL game(s) running on PC for you to choose, with 3 different capture modes and multiple scale resolution/hook rate options offered for more smoother recording.
+Game Capture: To recognize and list DirectX/OpenGL game(s) running on PC for you to choose from, with 3 different capture modes and multiple scale resolution/hook rate options offered for smoother recording.

 Image: To browse and pick any local picture in JPG/PNG/GIF and so on to show in your scene.

-Image Slide Show: To choose a series of local pictures to play in slide mode with transition at a suitable speed.
+Image Slide Show: Choose a series of local pictures to play in slide mode with transition at a suitable speed.

-Media Source: To import any video or audio files (e.g MP4/MKV/AVI/FLV/MP3) from computer and play it at favorite speed.
+Media Source: To import any video or audio files (e.g. MP4/MKV/AVI/FLV/MP3) from the computer and play it at your favorite speed.

 Scene: To add any existing or new scene as a source, which is more proper for complicated overlay capture.

-VLC Video Capture: To create a layer of VLC playing (local/streaming) media, but the precondition is a same 32/64-bit VLC softrware is installed on PC.
+VLC Video Capture: To create a layer of VLC playing (local/streaming) media, but the precondition is the same 32/64-bit VLC software is installed on the PC.

-Video Capture Device: To add any integrated or connected video capture device at default or customized resolution/fps/color, which may be a webcam, a video/game capture card or so.
+Video Capture Device: To add any integrated or connected video capture device at default or customized resolution/fps/color, which may be a webcam, a video/game capture card, or so on.

-Window Capture: Like the name suggests, it’s to enable any certain app window, including desktop software, browser, exlorer, Windows Store etc.
+Window Capture: As the name suggests, it’s to enable any certain app window, including desktop software, browser, explorer, Windows Store, etc.

 Group: Similar to Photoshop’s folder functionality, Group is designed to help you sort out sources if there are too many items.